World Plants Logo

 Bark/Stem Description

-The bark is lightly coloured and smooth. the stem of the tree is narrow as it is a smaller form.
+The bark is lightly coloured and smooth.
+The stem of the tree is narrow as it is a smaller form.
 Young stems can be shiny and show colours of green and purple.
 It is quite an ornamental tree.

 Flower/Leaf Bud Description